How it Works

 - Your wood fence post is now securely fixed

-* As with any device driven into the ground, make sure that there are no services within the vicinity (such as gas, electrics or water pipes) before beginning the installation.
+* As with any device driven into the ground, make sure that there are no services within the vicinity (such as, but not limited to, gas, water and waste pipes, and electric cables) before beginning the installation.

 ** The inevitable effect of using a sledgehammer to drive in the post buddy is that the paint may chip at the top edge.
 This will not affect its functionality.